BorenJ/NaoSelfCalibration/README.md

 ```
 And then you can run the code.
 The different double support can be selected by changing chosed trainng or testing in `data`.

+After getting a joint angle trajectory (10 joint angles for each moment), one can simply input them to the robot using [Nao API](http://doc.aldebaran.com/2-8/dev/python/examples/motion/index.html).
+Please kindly follow the instruction on the website to control Nao movement.